-Material should be written in clear, concise style, suitable for web format, with an introduction that demonstrates the topic’s practical relevance to the transportation community.
+Material should be written in plain English that clear, concise style, suitable for web format, with an introduction that demonstrates the topic’s practical relevance to the transportation community.
 Documents should contain a minimum number of notes.
 When notes are necessary, note numbers should appear in brackets within the text and notes with corresponding numbers should be typewritten at the end of the document; authors should not use their word processing programs to create endnotes or footnotes.
 Bibliographic citations should appear in notes and include (1) author’s name, (2) title of work, (3) publication information, and (4) specific page(s) referenced.

 Documents should be written in the third person; first-person treatments published only at editor’s discretion.
 Documents should be explanatory rather than anecdotal; keep use of quotations to a minimum.
 Documents addressing products or technology should be generic in nature, and may not promote a specific product or manufacturer.
 Documents must be original work, previously unpublished, and not simultaneously submitted to another publisher.